What Bow Should I Buy?

 Generally speaking the primary question you are asking yourself is, how much compromise are you willing to make for a lower price point?

-4. Pernambuco bows can offer the best bounce and probably will offer the best sound.
+Pernambuco bows can offer the best bounce and probably will offer the best sound.
 Bounce characteristic is something that is somewhat subjective to the player but a pernambuco bow will almost always have a better sound than a synthetic bow.
 It is illegal to buy Pernambuco wood from Brazil, so the only way you’re going to get a true Pernambuco bow is if you buy a bow that was made in Brazil, you buy an older bow or you buy a new bow from someone who has a large stock of Pernambuco wood that they purchased years ago before it was illegal.
+NOTE: As of 2023, Pernambuco bows are not being exported from Brazil, so we at Kennedy Violins have selected some vey fine bows made of Ipe wood, a material veri similar to Pernambuco in quality and characteristics.